-Graduate School Getting Started
+Graduate School Resources

-With more than 2,000 graduate programs in the U.S., and hundreds more internationally, there are many options to choose from.
-The resources below will help guide you in the process of researching programs, preparing your application, writing a personal statement and hitting send.
-Now that you have determined that an advanced degree is right for you, your next steps are:
+With more than 2,000 graduate programs in the U.S. and hundreds more internationally, there are many options to choose from.
+The resources below will help guide you in the process of researching programs, preparing your application, writing a personal statement and hitting "Send."

 - Finding a program: The right school is not all about rank.
 Instead, your decision should be based on what you are looking for in a program.
 Identify your criteria and be realistic about your fit with that school.